 by egpat 17-08-2017

-Remembering drug names is a difficult task with ever growing list of drugs in pharmacology.
-Drugs are first categorized into a particular category either based on their target and mechanism or based on their chemical nature.
-For example, beta blockers are a class of drugs that block beta adrenergic receptors whereas benzodiazepines are class of anxiolytics named according to their chemical structure.
-Whatever may be the reason behind the naming of the drugs, we can observe some logic and rhythm in few categories of drug names.
-In this article, we will present 40 category of drugs each having unique suffix and easy to identify.
+Remembering drug names is a difficult task with the ever-growing list of drugs in pharmacology.
+Drugs are first categorized into a particular category, either based on their target and mechanism or based on their chemical nature.
+For example, beta blockers are a class of drugs that block beta adrenergic receptors, whereas benzodiazepines are a class of anxiolytics named according to their chemical structure.
+Whatever the reason behind the naming of the drugs, we can observe some logic and rhythm in a few categories of drug names.
+In this article, we will present 40 categories of drugs, each with a unique suffix that is easy to identify.

-We have not included here few of the categories which have multiple suffix.
-For example, benzodiazepines can have suffix "-azepam" or "-zolam".
+We have not included here a few of the categories that have multiple suffixes.
+For example, benzodiazepines can have the suffix "-azepam" or "-zolam."
 We will present these drugs in our next article.

 So let's start our discussion with suffixes arranged in alphabetical order.